Rothenburg & Romantic Road

 ©Rothenburg Tourismus Service, Plönlein

-And if you want to get more impressions of ancient times, the Romantic Road offers two additional medieval jewels as en-route stops on your private day tour from Munich to Rothenburg.
+And if you want to get more impressions of ancient times, the Romantic Road offers two additional medieval jewels as en-route stops on your private day trip from Munich to Rothenburg.
 Harburg Castle, one of the best preserved medieval castles in southern Germany and the charming town Dinkelsbühl.
-Use the stopp as opportunity just to stretch your legs or to join a tour there as well.
-More information about things to do in Rothenburg and the tour options you find below or in the video and the tour options information on the right.
+Use these stops as opportunity just to stretch your legs or to join a tour there as well.
+To find out more about things to do in Rothenburg and on the tour watch the video and see the additional information on this page.
+Or have a look at the tours to Nuremberg and Regensburg, two medieval cities that are located closer to Munich.

 Tour details at a glance